humdrum-tools/humdrum-documentation/guide/ch01/index.md

 For the remainder of this chapter, we will describe a few Humdrum tools and illustrate how they might be used.
 Once again, the goal in this chapter is to give you an initial taste of Humdrum.
-Don\'t worry if you don\'t understand everything at this point.
+Don't worry if you don't understand everything at this point.

 Some Sample Commands